edersonbadeca/farm-tech-agro-supply-management/src/README.md

        -v oracle-volume:/opt/oracle/oradata \
        --name oracle \
        gvenzl/oracle-free
+     # windows:
+     docker run -d -p 1521:1521 -e ORACLE_PASSWORD=123456 -v oracle-volume:/opt/oracle/oradata --name oracle gvenzl/oracle-free
      ```
+    Connect to your database client using SYSTEM user to create the database and user for the application.

-   - Run the SQL scripts in the `scripts` directory to initialize the database.
+    Run the SQL scripts in the scripts directory to initialize the database.

 5. **Run the application:**
+    navigate to the src folder and run the app.py file
    ```bash
    python app.py --help
    ```